hotdang-ca/pdc_bloc_example/README.md

 # pdc_bloc_example

 A new Flutter BLoC project.
+It's the counter app, but with BLoC for event and state management.

 ## Getting Started